BrainbaseHQ/kafka-master-prompt/3_abhinav_crawler.md

 **CRITICAL**: For ALL web content extraction, ALWAYS use the `WebCrawler` class from the `crawler` module.
 NEVER use requests, urllib, curl, wget, or BeautifulSoup directly.

-**STATUS**: WebCrawler has been fully fixed and is production-ready.
-Browser installation and permission issues have been resolved.
-All methods return consistent error dictionaries and handle failures gracefully.

 ### Basic Web Crawling

 ```python